Transcript title

 2. Demonstrate basic manual machining processes, setups, and strategies to machine various materials at industry standard feeds and speeds.

-3. Use and interpret precision measuring tools such as micrometers, calipers and tape measures to accurately machine and inspect course projects.
+3. Use measuring tools such as micrometers, calipers, and tape measures to obtain accurate measurements.

 4. Fabricate a project to blueprint specifications using layout tools, drill press, bandsaw, and hand tools.

-5. Perform basic manual milling machine operations including face milling, end milling, and drilling to precise specifications.
+5. Perform basic manual milling machine operations including face milling, end milling, and drilling to blueprint specifications.

-6. Execute basic lathe operations like drilling, facing, turning, and grooving, while adhering to blueprint specifications.
+6. Perform basic lathe operations of drilling, facing, turning, and grooving to blueprint specifications.

-7. Understand and apply principles of sustainable manufacturing, emphasizing material efficiency and waste management.
+7. Apply principles of sustainable manufacturing, emphasizing material efficiency and waste management.

 Content outline